JBKahn/django-sharding/docs/components/ShardingFunctions.md

         raise NotImplemented
 ```

-There are multiple ways to impliment the above code and I will provide, as an example, the functions that are shipped with this packages.
+There are multiple ways to implement the above code and I will provide, as an example, the functions that are shipped with this packages.
 There are two types of strategies that you may wish to use.
 The first kind, deterministic functions, will always return the same bucket and storage of the chosen shard is optional.
 The second kind, non-deterministic functions, require the shard to be stored as there is no way to derive the shard that belongs to a group of objects

 #### Deterministic Functions

-I have not shipped this package with any truely deterministic functions as all the ones that I've implimented either use randomness, order or depend on the number of shards in the system as the time that the shard is picked.
-This is not highly reccomended andis a considerably harder method but could still be implimented.
+I have not shipped this package with any truly deterministic functions as all the ones that I've implemented either use randomness, order or depend on the number of shards in the system as the time that the shard is picked.
+This is not highly recommended and is a considerably harder method but could still be implemented.
 For example, if the number of shards were never going to change, you could do something like this:

 ```python
 class ModBucketingStrategy(BaseBucketingStrategy):